unitedastronomer/E1-572G-Hackintosh/README.md

 Patches are needed to be applied using Opencore Legacy Patcher to restore WiFi functionality since Monterey, and Graphics Acceleration since Ventura.

  * Do not use Migration Assistant within the Setup Assistant (setup screen right after macOS installation)
- * Do not use Migration Assistant if root patches are applied, revert patches first then apply it back after using Migration Assistant.
+ * Do not use Migration Assistant if root patches are applied, revert patches first then apply them back after using Migration Assistant.

 <div align="center">
 <img align="center" src="./assets/oclp.png" width="600">